Wem: Civil war

 On 17–18 October 1643 Royalist attackers formed up on one side, approaching Wem only from Soulton Road.
 The commander, Lord Capel, lightheartedly smoking his pipe half a mile from the town on that road.
 The town was not taken and the manoeuvre lasted less than a day resulting in this couplet:

 The women of Wem and a few musketeers.

 Beat the Lord Capel and all his Cavaliers.

 It has been suggested that Sir Rowland Hill's statecraft involved the accumulation of state papers and culturally important texts at Soulton, which then passed, via the Alkington Cottons into the Cotton Library, which includes the Beowulf manuscript and copies of Magna Carta, and this offers a potential explanation for the battle of Wem in the English Civil War during which Soulton was ransacked.
 After this incident it is further recorded the houses of the neighbouring seat(s) of the Royalist Hill family, at Soulton and possibly Hawkstone "[were] pillaged, and ransacked by the rebel [parliamentarians]", and after this that family had to go into hiding in the Hawkstone landscape and caves.

 Brereton's report claimed Royalist losses in the Wem engagement were heavy.

 Prince Rupert spent the early phases of the English Civil War in the area around Wem.

-Prince Rupert came to the district in 18 February 1644, was welcomed by Shrewsbury's aldermen and made Shrewsbury his headquarters.
+Prince Rupert came to the district on 18 February 1644, was welcomed by Shrewsbury's aldermen and made Shrewsbury his headquarters.
 Shortly afterwards he passed by Wem to the west and remarked of it:

 It was a crow's nest that would not afford each of his men a piece of bread.

 Prince Rupert also mustered troops a short distance to the east at nearby Prees Heath.

 Wem was the seat of the Shropshire Committee until the fall of Royalist Shrewsbury in 1645.

 The sword of a Cromwellian trooper was dug up at Wem in 1923, and a cannonball of the same period was found during construction work at the Grammar School.

 Restoration

 William Wycherley, the Restoration dramatist was brought up in the Wem area.

 In 1648 Hinstock, Loppington, and Wem were assessed for sale, and lands were sold from the manorial holdings throughout the 1650s.
 By 1665, when Daniel Wycherley bought the manor, the manorial property was much reduced from the holding it had been in 1648.

-William Wycherley, Daniel's son, was born at Clive near Shrewsbury, although his birthplace has been said (by Lionel Cust) to be Trench Farm to the north near Wem later the birthplace of another writer, John Ireland, who was said to have been adopted by Wycherley's widow following the death of Ireland's parents.
+Dramatist William Wycherley, Daniel's son, was born at Clive near Shrewsbury, although his birthplace has been said (by Lionel Cust) to be Trench Farm to the north nearer Wem that was later birthplace of another writer, John Ireland, who was said to have been adopted by Wycherley's widow following the death of Ireland's parents.

-Wem was held by Judge Jeffreys (1645–1689), known as the "hanging judge" for his willingness to impose capital punishment on supporters of the Duke of Monmouth, who had bought the manor from Daniel Wycherley.
+Wem was held by Judge Jeffreys (1645–1689), who had bought the manor from Daniel Wycherley and became known as the "hanging judge" for his willingness to impose capital punishment on supporters of the Duke of Monmouth.
 His seat was Lowe Hall at The Lowe, Wem.
 In 1685 he was made Baron Jeffreys of Wem.